renard-e/graphMatching/README.md

        - matplotlib.pyplot
        - csv

-First if you never use this shell before you can run it and see how it's work with this command line :
+First, if you never use this shell before you can run it and see how it works with this command line :

        - python3 main.py < cmdTest.txt

-if you want to see which command(s) are on cmdTest.txt you can open it.
+if you want to see which command(s) are in cmdTest.txt you can open it.

 Here is the description and the details of the commands :